nicohuttmann/proteomics-data-analysis/docs/index.md

 # Preface {-}

-Hi y'all, welcome to this little collection of workflows, code snippets, ideas and references for proteomics data analysis.
+Hi y'all, welcome to this little collection of workflows, code snippets, and ideas for proteomics data analysis.
 Written by me, for me,^[I am losing control over all the different scripts and stuff.] but hopefully useful to you as well!

 This is the nth attempt of producing something coherent and useful over a longer period of time.^[see the first version [here](https://nicohuttmann.github.io/pOmics-handbook/) and my latest try [here](https://nicohuttmann.github.io/embl-bioinfo-pRoteomics/)] We'll see how this goes :)